 PIG ACTION GROUP

-Working together to sort the issues affecting the parish, resulting from the intensive pig site and AD plant at Broadley Copse, Funtington.
+Working together to find best working practices for the pig site and AD plant at Broadley Copse, Funtington.

 FUNTINGTON PIG BUSINESS HAS CHANGED

 Whilst the sows in the outlying fields around the parish remain the same, the pig business on the Broadley Copse site has changed.